Sign Up for a Free Account

 Overview

-Paraneoplastic disorders or remote effects of cancer can affect any part of the nervous system.
-Neurologists, oncologists, and ophthalmologists need to be aware that this includes the retina and optic nerve.
-Retinal neuronal dysfunction and degeneration may occur in association with a number of systemic neoplasms, including--most notably--melanoma and small cell lung carcinoma.
-For many patients, vision loss is the presenting feature of the associated tumor.
-Some affected patients have circulating antibodies against retinal antigens; these antibodies serve as diagnostic markers for the condition and may also play a role in causing retinal dysfunction.
-In this article, the authors summarize the clinical features, autoimmune pathogenesis, and treatment options for patients with paraneoplastic retinal degeneration.
+Paraneoplastic disorders are the remote effects of cancer not due to direct tumor invasion or metastasis and can affect any part of the nervous system.
+Neurologists, oncologists, and ophthalmologists need to be aware that this includes the retina.
+Retinal neuronal dysfunction and degeneration may occur in association with a number of systemic neoplasms, including, most notably, melanoma and small-cell lung carcinoma.
+In certain conditions, for many patients, vision loss is the presenting feature of the associated tumor, whereas others may present even years after the initial tumor diagnosis.
+Some affected patients have circulating antibodies against retinal antigens; these antibodies serve as diagnostic markers for the condition and may also play a role in pathogenesis.
+With the advent of immune checkpoint inhibitors and the prolonged lifespan of cancer patients, paraneoplastic retinopathy may be increasing in incidence.
+This article summarizes the clinical features, pathogenesis, and management strategies for the three primary paraneoplastic retinal disorders: cancer-associated retinopathy, melanoma-associated retinopathy, and paraneoplastic acute exudative polymorphous vitelliform maculopathy.

 Key points